The ApolloScape Open Dataset for Autonomous Driving and its Application: Experiments

 \textbf{Evaluation metrics.} We use the median translation offset and median relative angle~\cite{Kendall_2015_ICCV}.
 For evaluating segment, we adopt the commonly used pixel accuracy (Pix.
 Acc.), mean class accuracy (mAcc.) and mean intersect-over-union (mIOU) as that from~\cite{wu2016wider}.

-\textbf{Pose Evaluation.} In \tabref{tbl:pose}, we show the performance of estimated translation $\ve{t}$ and rotation $\ve{r}$ from different model variations.
-We first directly follow the work of PoseNet~\cite{Kendall_2015_ICCV,kendall2017geometric}, and use their published code and geometric loss (\equref{eq:proj_loss}) to train a model on Zpark dataset.
-Due to scene appearance similarity of the street-view, we did not obtain a reasonable model, \ie~results better than the noisy GPS/IMU signal.
+\textbf{Pose Evaluation.} We first directly compare with the work of PoseNet~\cite{Kendall_2015_ICCV,kendall2017geometric}, and use their published code and geometric loss (\equref{eq:proj_loss}) to train a model on Zpark dataset.
+Due to scene appearance similarity of the street-view, we did not obtain a reasonable model with their methods~\cite{Kendall_2015_ICCV,kendall2017geometric}, \ie results better than the noisy GPS/IMU signal. \peng{Then, we experimented a leading open-source monocular SLAM algorithm, \ie ORB-SLAM~\cite{murTRO2015}, to do self-localization.
+However, it also provides no better result than provided initial poses, since low-level ORB features fail to match robustly due to many non-diffusion/reflective components in Zpark, such as glass buildings and specular new roads, plus repetitive appearance on trees.} Therefore, in \tabref{tbl:pose}, we majorly list the performance of estimated translation $\ve{t}$ and rotation $\ve{r}$ from our model variations.
 At the 1st row, we show the median error of GPS and IMU from our simulation.
-At the 2nd row, by using our pose CNN, the model can learn good relative pose between camera and GPS/IMU, which significantly reduces the error (60$\%$ for $\ve{t}$, 85$\%$ for $\ve{r})$.
+At the 2nd row, by using our pose CNN with an additional input of projected label map, the model can learn good relative pose between camera and GPS/IMU, which significantly reduces the error (60$\%$ for $\ve{t}$, 85$\%$ for $\ve{r})$.
 By adding semantic cues, \ie road priori and semantic weights in \equref{eq:proj_loss}, the pose errors are further reduced, especially for rotation (from $0.982$ to $0.727$ at the 3rd row).
 In fact, we found the most improvement is from semantic weighting, while the road priori helps marginally.
 In our future work, we would like to experiment larger noise and more data variations, which will better validate different cues.